Friday, September 24, 2010

 The artist Tomikichiro draws the boy with a look of self-assurance, even cockiness.
 There's a whip in his hands.
 But the poet Pu-ming sees something else: he insists the boy is lost.
 Why should such a one be lost?

 The boy is lost because he is . . . a boy.
-He is immature, not ready for an idea the size of an ox.
+He is immature, not ready for an Idea the size of an ox.
 Could he even spot one?
 Would he know how to approach it?
 How to make the capture?
 And even if he caught it . . . what then?

 COMMENT